DhAnAnJaY506/sql_retail_sales/README.md

 This project demonstrates how SQL can be used to clean, explore, and analyze retail sales data.
 It provides insights into customer demographics, sales trends, and product category performance.
-Next step 👉 Integrate with Power BI or Python for visualization dashboards.